 Skilled Personal Injury Lawyers Driven to Get Results for Taxi Accident Victims in South Florida

-Our skilled taxi accident lawyers at Lawlor, White & Murphey, P.C. understand the complications that often arise in pursuing a claim for compensation after suffering injuries in a taxi accident.
-Taxi drivers, taxi companies and insurance companies may all be involved in these cases, and frequently take all steps possible to disclaim their own liability following the accident.
-This makes the assistance of a strong and knowledgeable local lawyer particularly valuable in recovering fair compensation for your injuries after a taxi accident.
+Our skilled taxi accident lawyers at Lawlor, White & Murphey understand the complications that often arise in pursuing a claim for compensation after suffering injuries in a taxi accident.
+Taxi drivers, taxi companies and insurance companies may all be involved in these cases and frequently take steps possible to disclaim any liability.

 - $125,000 for bodily injury claims per person involved in an accident,